OneBusAway/onebusaway-android/DESTINATION_REMINDERS.md

 When the BuildConfig "NAV_GPS_LOGGING" flag is set to true, the NavigationService will log all coordinates it receives during the trip and 30 seconds after the trip has ended.
-The log file is a CSV file written to the "ObaNavLog" folder on your external storage root directory.
+The log file is a CSV file written to the "ObaNavLog" folder on your internal storage root directory.
 The filename format is <TestID>-<Date/time of test>.csv.
 For example, "1-Thu, Aug 25 2016, 04:20 PM.csv".

 The first line of the file includes the following information in this order (delimited by commas):